-Goodwill's Youth Mentoring Program
+GoodGuides - Goodwill's Youth Mentoring Program

-The overall goal of Goodwill's mentoring program is to help youth build career plans and skills, and prepare for school completion, post-secondary training and productive work by providing structured and supportive relationships with trusted adult mentors.
+Goodwill's GoodGuides Program is a year-round youth mentoring program, which helps teens finish high school and transition into productive careers through the guidance of trusted adults.
+The overall goal of Goodwill's GoodGuides Program is to help youth build career plans and skills, and prepare for school completion, post-secondary training and productive work by providing structured and supportive relationships with trusted adult mentors.

 Goodwill's program matches youth ages 12 to 17 with committed, caring adults in one-on-one relationships for a year.
 Through these relationships, as well as recreational and group activities, mentors provide friendship, support, and guidance to help ensure these young people reach their potential.
-Mentors and their mentees meet for 4 hours per month and participate in activities that they both enjoy.
+Mentors and their mentees meet for four hours per month and participate in activities that they both enjoy.
 There are also monthly group activities to bring all participants together.
 Goodwill provides comprehensive training and support to ensure the success of each mentor match.

+The mission of the Goodwill's mentoring program is to empower youth to make positive choices that enable them to maximize their current and future potential.
 The objective of Goodwill's program is to help youth build skills and develop career goals, prepare for school completion, as well as post-secondary training, and work by providing structured and supportive relationships with trusted adult mentors.

 Goodwill has a partnership with Agassiz Village Summer Camp in Maine, an accredited residential camp, so the young people Goodwill serves can go to camp.
 To apply to the camp, please go to www.agassizvillage.com or call 781-860-0200.
 Financial aid is available.